-The Principles require that sensitive information is used and disclosed only for the purposes for which it was provided, or a directly related secondary purpose, unless you agree otherwise or for other specific reasons such as if the use or disclosure of this information is required by law or to prevent a serious and imminent threat to life or health of an individual.
+Sensitive information is subject to greater restrictionsSome personal information collected by Sanofi is considered “sensitive”.
+Sensitive information which Sanofi may collect includes a person’s state of health and medical history.The Principles require that sensitive information is used and disclosed only for the purposes for which it was provided, or a directly related secondary purpose, unless you agree otherwise or for other specific reasons such as if the use or disclosure of this information is required by law or to prevent a serious and imminent threat to life or health of an individual.

 SpamSanofi’s interactions with you are also regulated by the Spam Act 2003 in Australia and the Unsolicited Electronic Messages Act 2007 in New Zealand.
 In compliance with these Acts, Sanofi will not send you a commercial electronic message to you unless permitted.

-All data that is collected is held electronically on password protected systems.
+Management and security of personal informationSanofi has appointed a Privacy Officer to oversee Sanofi’s management of personal information in accordance with this Policy and the Principles.All data that is collected is held electronically on password protected systems.
 Personal information is only accessible by persons that require access to that information to carry out their work.
 Sanofi has directed its staff that personal information must be dealt with in accordance with this Policy and kept secure from unauthorised access or disclosure.

 Accessing personal information that Sanofi holds about youYou can, in most cases, access the personal information Sanofi holds about you.
 If you wish to do so, please contact Sanofi as set out below.

 Updating personal information that Sanofi holds about youSanofi endeavours to ensure that the personal information it holds is accurate, complete and up-to-date.
 Please contact Sanofi if you believe that the information Sanofi holds about you requires changing or becomes out-of-date.
 Sanofi’s contact details are set out below.

-If you believe that Sanofi has breached the Principles you may complain in writing to our Privacy Officer (see contact details below).
+How to complain about a privacy breach and how will Sanofi deal with such a complaint?If you believe that Sanofi has breached the Principles you may complain in writing to our Privacy Officer (see contact details below).
 Sanofi will respond within thirty (30) days and will use its best endeavour to resolve the issue.